 If you don’t have a dry erase board I’d suggest you get one!
 You can pretty much get children to listen and do anything on a white board – they just love them for some reason!

-Ready to learn how to teach piano theory with 5 games, 5 minutes, and a whiteboard?!
+Ready to learn how to teach piano theory with 5 games on whiteboard?!
 Read on…

 Looking for ideas for how to teach simple piano theory concepts?

 1. Fill in the blank: Choose a time signature and write two measures of rhythm.
 For the final 2 measures, only enter one or two of the beats and then draw boxes for the missing rhythms where you’d like your piano student to fill in their own rhythmic values.
+In person your student can draw the missing rhythms.
+Online, your student can draw the rhythm on a piece of paper and show you on camera.
 As you play this game you can discuss all of the different options they have (ie. one quarter note, or two eighth notes, or four sixteenths etc.) and can also allow them to use rests.
 Clap and count your 4 measures of rhythm once they are complete.

 2. Loony Ledger Lines: Draw a very thick line to represent the top or the bottom of the staff.
 Then, draw 4 lines above or below.
 Your piano kid’s job is to quickly name the note as you draw circles on each of the lines as fast as you can without taking the time to erase and re-draw the lines – they simply follow your pen and shout it out as you draw.
 You’ll end up with 4 lines covered in circles and a piano student who is really comfortable reading ledger lines!